 I finally cracked the code on good gluten free cornbread.
 This is huge, and more than a year in the making.
 I love one of these drizzled with raw honey, or toasted with ghee.
 Another breakthrough for discovering the perfect gluten free cornbread was to use sprouted cornmeal.
-The difference in digestion is unreal!
+The difference in digestion is unreal.

 There were so many experiments in perfecting this recipe that I lost count.
 It's surprisingly tough to replicate something so simple with wholesome ingredients.
 The result I've been trying to replicate for a long while now is Krusteauz's Honey Cornbread from my childhood memories.
 The taste is honestly phenomenal, but it's phenomenal because it contains dairy, white flour and refined sugar.

 My better-than-the-original recipe makes one 6x6 cornbread or 8 muffins and is easily doubled.
 If you want to make this in a skillet, the directions are also below.

-- 1 cup sprouted cornmeal
+1 cup sprouted cornmeal

-- 1/4 cup almond flour
+1/4 cup almond flour

-- 1/4 cup sprouted brown rice flour*
+1/4 cup sprouted brown rice flour

-- 1 cup coconut milk, full fat
+1 cup coconut milk, full fat

 1/4 cup raw honey

-- 2 tablespoons melted ghee
+2 tablespoons melted ghee

-- 1 teaspoon baking powder or homemade leveaning mix (1/2 teaspoon baking soda + 1/2 teaspoon cream of tartar + 1 tablespoon arrowroot flour)
+1 teaspoon baking powder or homemade leveaning mix (1/2 teaspoon baking soda + 1/2 teaspoon cream of tartar + 1 tablespoon arrowroot flour)

-- pinch of celtic sea salt
+pinch of celtic sea salt

 If making in a square dish, preheat oven to 350°F. Whisk egg, honey and coconut milk in a small bowl.
 Add all remaining ingredients and stir until smooth.

-Pour 1/4 cup of batter into a greased and floured pan or prepared muffin tins.
 As a bread, bake for 20 - 23 minutes.

-As muffins, 13 - 15 minutes.
+As muffins, pour 1/4 cup of batter into a greased and floured pan or prepared muffin tins.
+13 - 15 minutes.